alecrimi/LLM4all/README.md

 **Build & Auto-optimize**

-- [dspy](https://github.com/stanfordnlp/dspy) - DSPy: The framework for programming—not prompting—foundation models.
+- [dspy](https://github.com/stanfordnlp/dspy) - DSPy is the framework for programming—not prompting—foundation models.

 **Orchestration**

-- [LangChain](https://github.com/hwchase17/langchain) — A popular Python/JavaScript library for chaining sequences of language model prompts.
+- [LangChain](https://github.com/hwchase17/langchain) — LangChain is a popular Python/JavaScript library for chaining sequences of language model prompts.
 Mostly focused on text from document extraction.
-- [Haystack](https://github.com/deepset-ai/haystack) - Python framework that allows you to build applications powered by LLMs.
+- [Haystack](https://github.com/deepset-ai/haystack) - Haystack is Python framework that allows you to build applications powered by LLMs.
   Mostly focused on vector data representation.
-- [LlamaIndex](https://github.com/jerryjliu/llama_index) — A Python library for augmenting LLM apps with data.
+- [LlamaIndex](https://github.com/jerryjliu/llama_index) — LlamaIndex is a Python library for augmenting LLM apps with data.

+- [Cohere](https://cohere.com/) - Cohere is platform offering LLMs for natural language understanding and generation, suitable for building chatbots and text analysis tools.

 **Prompt Optimization**

-- [AutoPrompt](https://github.com/Eladlev/AutoPrompt) - A framework for prompt tuning using Intent-based Prompt Calibration
+- [AutoPrompt](https://github.com/Eladlev/AutoPrompt) - AutoPrompt is a framework for prompt tuning using Intent-based Prompt Calibration
-- [PromptFify](https://github.com/promptslab/Promptify) - A library for prompt engineering that simplifies NLP tasks (e.g., NER, classification) using LLMs like GPT.
+- [PromptFify](https://github.com/promptslab/Promptify) - PromptFify is a library for prompt engineering that simplifies NLP tasks (e.g., NER, classification) using LLMs like GPT.

 ## Pretraining

 - [PyTorch](https://pytorch.org/) - PyTorch is an open source machine learning library based on the Torch library, used for applications such as computer vision and natural language processing.
 - [TensorFlow](https://www.tensorflow.org/) - TensorFlow is an open source machine learning library developed by Google.
-- [JAX](https://github.com/jax-ml/jax) - Google’s library for high-performance computing and automatic differentiation.
+- [JAX](https://github.com/jax-ml/jax) - JAX is Google’s library for high-performance computing and automatic differentiation.
-- [tinygrad](https://github.com/tinygrad/tinygrad) - A minimalistic deep learning library with a focus on simplicity and educational use, created by George Hotz.
+- [tinygrad](https://github.com/tinygrad/tinygrad) - tinygrad is a minimalistic deep learning library with a focus on simplicity and educational use, created by George Hotz.
-- [micrograd](https://github.com/karpathy/micrograd) - A simple, lightweight autograd engine for educational purposes, created by Andrej Karpathy.
+- [micrograd](https://github.com/karpathy/micrograd) - micrograd is a simple, lightweight autograd engine for educational purposes, created by Andrej Karpathy.

 ## Vector databases for RAG
 - [ChromaDB](https://github.com/chroma-core/chroma)